Medicinal cannabis over-the-counter in Australia

 CBD oil used in the treatment of insomnia is known to have a paradoxical effect, a phenomenon encountered in many botanical medicine treatments.
 At low doses, CBD oil has the capacity to be alerting, however at moderately higher doses CBD is reported to have positive effects on sleep and sleep latency.

-Numerous observational studies and anecdotal examples report the success of CBD in alleviating insomnia.
+Numerous observational studies and anecdotal examples report the success of CBD hemp oil in alleviating insomnia.
 However, gold-standard trials are very much needed to achieve greater confidence in these results.

-With regards to chronic pain, CBD is thought to ameliorate pain via the same pathways as conventional non-steroidal anti-inflammatories such as ibuprofen.
-This may be beneficial for patients suffering arthritis, endometriosis, and many other painful conditions.
+With regards to chronic pain, CBD oil is thought to ameliorate pain via the same pathways as conventional non-steroidal anti-inflammatories such as ibuprofen.
+This may be beneficial for patients suffering painful conditions.

 Can you become addicted to medical cannabis?